178 people are interested

 The Texas Family Code requires that each child in State care be appointed a Guardian Ad Litem to look after and advocate on behalf of the child's best interests.
 CASA is the only local organization that may be appointed as GAL and works solely on behalf of the children's best interests.
 The Child Protection Court Judge prioritizes case assignments and appoints CASA of Central Texas when a trained volunteer advocate is available to take a case.
 Any party, including Child Protective Services (CPS), attorneys, parents and CASA itself, may request that CASA be appointed to a case.

 The CASA advocate thoroughly researches the case and keeps the child welfare and juvenile justice systems alert of the children's needs.
 CASA makes recommendations on actions needed to protect the children, to provide for their medical, educational and therapeutic care, and works to find safe and permanent homes for the children.
 CASA works collaboratively, but independently, with the other parties to the case and remains until the cases are resolved, typically 12 months.
 CASA partners with and maintains communication with the Judges, CPS, social services and community agencies regularly.
 We are present in every court session and attend staffing meetings with CPS, treatment centers, foster placement agencies and schools.

-As a result of CASA's work, our children spend less time in foster care, there is less time required for attorney services (taxpayer savings), and relationships are built to provide a smoother transition in obtaining services for the children.
 Our advocates work to find missing parents and family, monitor court orders, ensure medical and counseling appointments are kept, provide transportation for parent and sibling visits, and write court reports with recommendations to the Judge on placing each child in a safe and permanent home.

 - Driver's License Needed